-Panoramas taken from the LM windows are useful because of their high vantage point, even though their azimuthal field of view is little more than 180°.
+Panoramas taken from the LM windows are useful because of their high vantage point, even though their azimuthal field of view is little more than $180^{\circ}$ .
 The view from the windows of the area in the vicinity of the LM is not often occulted by local topography, as photographs from the surface are.
 This lack of occultation permits detailed examination of continuous views of the surface.

 Complete panoramas are taken to record as much lunar-surface detail as possible with a lunar-surface-based camera.
 Comparison of the appearance of surface features in pictures taken from orbit and in pictures taken from the lunar surface is useful in geological interpretation.
 Panoramic photographs also augment crew discussions of the area.
 When joined together as mosaics, the panoramas provide accurate map control data in the form of horizontal angles.
 This can be done analytically, with high precision, from measurements of glass-plate reproductions of the photographs, or graphically, with moderate precision, by measuring the mosaics themselves.
-Complete panoramas are more useful than broken or partial panoramas in the sense that they provide an immediate check of error accumulation in measuring horizontal angles, and because lunar directions can be determined accurately and independently of any other data from the locations of the image of the sun and the image of the astronaut's shadow.
+Complete panoramas are more useful than broken or partial panoramas in the sense that they provide an immediate check of error accumulation in measuring horizontal angles, and because lunar directions of the image of the sun and the image of the astronaut's shadow.
 This was one of the reasons that the crew was requested to take pictures into the sun, even though poor picture quality was anticipated.